 LifeUncategorized

 So I have tried to give twists to this story in good faith we protect her.
-I made a promise and won’t break it.
+I made a promise and I don’t intend to break it.
 Or so I think.

 You see in life, you are met with challenges that will alter your normal life or even change it completely but resilience will keep you.
 Rather, life can break us to ways that we even forget ourselves.
 It is in such moments that we need to put up the most resilience.